kubernetes-digitalocean-terraform/kubernetes-digitalocean-terraform/README.md

 ## Deploy details

-These scripts are mostly taken from the (CoreOS + Kubernetes Step by Step)[https://coreos.com/kubernetes/docs/latest/getting-started.html] guide, with the addition of SSL/TLS and client certificate authentication for etcd2.
+These scripts are mostly taken from the [CoreOS + Kubernetes Step by Step](https://coreos.com/kubernetes/docs/latest/getting-started.html) guide, with the addition of SSL/TLS and client certificate authentication for etcd2.

-Please read the step by step guide for detailed documentation.
+Certificate generation is covered in more detail by CoreOS's [Generate self-signed certificates](https://coreos.com/os/docs/latest/generate-self-signed-certificates.html) documentation.

+These resources are excellent starting places for more in depth documentation.
+Below is an overview of the cluster.

-### K8s etcd host
+### K8s etcd

-A dedicated tls secured etcd2 host for Kubernetes.
+A dedicated host running a tls secured + authenticated etcd2 instance for Kubernetes.

 #### Cloud config

-Configuration specified and etcd2.service started.
+See the template `00-etcd.yaml`.

 ### K8s master